-Counseling: Professional, confidential, counseling is available to town residens free of charge.
+Assessment: Professional, confidential, assessments and referrals are available to town residens free of charge.
 Problems may include drug/alcohol, grief, relationship issues, personal growth, depression, low self-esteem, or other issues.

 Family Therapy Program: This program is designed to assist Simsbury youth and their families.
 We will provide five (5) family therapy sessions, with a local therapist, free of charge.

 - A persistent sad, anxious, or "empty" mood